apache/samza/docs/startup/preview/index.md

 ### Sink
 Allows sending messages from this MessageStream to an output system using the provided [SinkFunction](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/functions/SinkFunction.html).

 This offers more control than sendTo since the SinkFunction has access to the `MessageCollector` and the `TaskCoordinator`.
 For instance, you can choose to manually commit offsets, or shut-down the job using the TaskCoordinator APIs.
-This operator can also be used to send messages to non-Samza systems (e.g. remote databases or REST services etc.)
+This operator can also be used to send messages to non-Samza systems (e.g. remote databases, REST services, etc.)

 {% highlight java %}
-// Repartition pageView by userId MessageStream<PageView> pageViews = ...
+// Repartition pageView by userId.
+MessageStream<PageView> pageViews = ...
 pageViews.sink( (msg, collector, coordinator) -> {
-// Construct a new outgoing message, and send it to a kafka topic named TransformedPageViewEvent collector.send(new OutgoingMessageEnvelope(new SystemStream(“kafka”,
+// Construct a new outgoing message, and send it to a kafka topic named TransformedPageViewEvent. collector.send(new OutgoingMessageEnvelope(new SystemStream(“kafka”,
                          “TransformedPageViewEvent”), msg));
 } )